mdn/content/files/en-us/learn/html/multimedia_and_embedding/responsive_images/index.md

 1. An **image filename** (`elva-fairy-480w.jpg`)
 2. A space
 3. The image's **intrinsic width in pixels** (`480w`) — note that this uses the `w` unit, not `px` as you might expect.
-This is the image's real size, which can be found by inspecting the image file on your computer (for example, on a Mac you can select the image in Finder and press
+An image's [intrinsic size](/en-US/docs/Glossary/intrinsic_size) is its real size, which can be found by inspecting the image file on your computer (for example, on a Mac you can select the image in Finder and press

     <kbd>Cmd</kbd>